ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 Quantum Espresso Input and Output for Molecules
 ===============================================

-This week you will run some DFT calculating using Quantum Espresso for molecular systems.
-We are going to be focusing on understanding and constructing input files that you will need for the rest of the course.
+This week you will run some DFT calculations for molecules using Quantum Espresso.
+We will focus on understanding and constructing input files that you will need for the rest of the course.

 <div markdown="span" style="margin: 0 auto; text-align: center">
 [Download the input files for this tutorial](./assets/lab02_input.zip){ .md-button .md-button--primary }
 </div>

-Before starting, if you can't remember how to do something from the command line, you can always refer back to [Lab 1](../lab01/readme.md).
+Note: if you can't remember how to do something using the command line, you can always refer back to [Lab 1](../lab01/readme.md).

 ------------------------------------------------------------------------------

 ## Quantum Espresso

-[Quantum Espresso](http://www.quantum-espresso.org) is a freely available package of open-source codes for electronic-structure calculations and materials modelling at the nanoscale.
-It is based on density-functional theory, plane waves, and pseudopotentials, which you will be learning about in lectures.
+[Quantum Espresso](http://www.quantum-espresso.org) is a freely available package of open-source codes for electronic-structure calculations and materials modelling.
+It is based on density-functional theory.

 Quantum Espresso is used via the command line.
-There is no graphical interface by default, which is typical of most electronic structure codes.
-Throughout this course we will be interacting with Quantum Espresso through the command line via ssh (through PuTTY that you used in [Lab 1](../lab01/readme.md)).
+There is no graphical user interface by default, which is typical of most electronic structure codes.

 !!! example "Task 1 - Copy Input Files"

-    In lab 1 you should have created a directory named `MSE404` in your home directory.
+    In lab 1 you should have created a directory named `MSE404-MM` in your home directory.

     - Check this by issuing the command `cd ~` followed by `ls`.
-    - Copy the input files from `/opt/MSE404-MM/docs/labs/lab02` to your `MSE404` folder.
+    - Copy the input files from `/opt/MSE404-MM/docs/labs/lab02` to your `MSE404-MM` folder.
 Remember you need to pass an additional flag to `cp` to copy a directory.
 If you are struggling with this, revisit [Lab 1](../lab01/readme.md).
-    - Copy the directory containing the pseudopotentials that you will be using during this course to your `MSE404` directory.
+    - Copy the directory containing the pseudopotentials that you will be using during this course to your `MSE404-MM` directory.
 These are stored in `/opt/MSE404-MM/docs/labs/pseudo`

-You should now have a directory `lab02` and `pseudo` within your `MSE404` directory.
-This contains a set of basic input files for a variety of systems and the pseudopotentials for the input files.
+You should now have the directories `lab02` and `pseudo` within your `MSE404-MM` directory.
+These contain a set of basic input files for a variety of systems and the pseudopotentials for the input files.

 ## Input Files